sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 **Afzal** (Arabic form: Afdal) ‘best’ or ‘learned’.
 Mukhtar was an 	occupational name based on Arabic mukhtār ‘chosen’, in some areas the title of a village chief.
 ### European Connects
+Given our recent knowlegde about English langauge, their occupational surnames are way easy to identify.
+So, it can be  a trade Clark (cleric who went out to houses to administer the services), Thatcher (tanner’s helper; one who worked with leather) other e.g., Baker, Cooper, Butcher, Shoe Maker or a general profession (e.g., Gardner, Sheppard).
+So, we will now touch upon some of the lesser known and with Indian connections.

 Dubash (duâ’ + ‘bhash’ = translator) as an occupation got started a post-European entry, but as a surname was first used by Hormasji Pestonji Shroff who migrated in 1852 and started his business in Karachi, by calling himself as Dubash.
 In Goa you will find **Braganza** from the city of Bragança in Portugal.
 Its the name of the royal house whose members occupied the throne of Portugal.
 Same way we have D’Souza minor places in Portugal or Spain named Sousa or Souza.
 Da Silva came  name from Portuguese /silva/‘wood, thicket, bramble’.

+Chapman, or Chipman were the trader who bought and sold articles.
+It also led to the words ‘chap,’ ‘cheap’ and ‘chop’.

+#### End
 But remember this topic has its own complexibility and one can perhaps argue for another origin, Remember a Modi surname can be a Hindu bania (Lalit Modi) or OBC (PM Modi), Jain, Muslim (Syed Modi, the 8-time National Badminton champ, but for him it was a mistake done by his school teacher) or even a Parsi (Rusi Mody).
 Another example is Gandhi which is also an occupational name used by  Hindu (Bania, Arora, Jat), Jain, and Parsi (they used it as Gandy).